Exact density-functional theory as parallel ensemble variational hierarchies: from Lieb's formulation to Kohn-Sham theory: Introduction and historical perspective

 \section{Introduction and historical perspective}

-Ground-state density-functional theory is usually introduced through a historical sequence beginning with the Hohenberg--Kohn theorem and leading to the Kohn--Sham construction.\cite{HohenbergKohn1964,KohnSham1965} That narrative is elegant and indispensable, but it is also highly compressed.
-It tends to fold several formally distinct layers of the exact theory into a single storyline and thereby to blur distinctions between objects that do not have the same logical status.
+Ground-state density-functional theory is usually introduced through a historical line beginning with the Hohenberg--Kohn theorem and leading to the Kohn--Sham construction.\cite{HohenbergKohn1964,KohnSham1965} This narrative is elegant and indispensable, but it compresses formally distinct layers of the exact theory and can obscure useful logical distinctions.

 On the interacting side, the original Hohenberg--Kohn theorem, the Levy constrained search, and Lieb's ensemble formulation are often presented as successive variants of one basic idea.\cite{HohenbergKohn1964,Levy1979, Lieb1983} Formally, however, they reorganize the theory in different ways.
-The Hohenberg--Kohn setting is tied to ground-state densities and potential uniqueness under nondegeneracy assumptions.
-The Levy constrained search enlarges the density domain to the \(N\)-representable class and defines a universal functional through minimization over states.
-Lieb's formulation passes to ensembles, places the theory in a Banach-space setting, and identifies the exact density functional as the convex dual of the ground-state energy viewed as a functional of the external potential.
-These are not merely different presentations of the same starting point; they correspond to different formal levels.
+The Hohenberg--Kohn theorem concerns ground-state \(v\)-representable densities and the uniqueness, modulo constants, of their supporting local potential.
+Ground-state nondegeneracy additionally ensures a single-valued density-to-ground-state map, up to phase.
+The Levy constrained search extends the functional description to the pure-state \(N\)-representable density domain, while Lieb's formulation passes to ensembles, places the theory in a Banach-space setting, and identifies the closed convex density functional through Legendre--Fenchel duality with the ground-state energy.
+These are closely related exact frameworks, but they differ in admissible state class, supporting-potential domain, and variational geometry.

-A parallel compression occurs on the noninteracting side.
-In many standard presentations, noninteracting structure enters only when one introduces the Kohn--Sham equations.
-But before one constructs the Kohn--Sham auxiliary density functional for the interacting problem, one already has an exact noninteracting ensemble variational theory of its own, with its own constrained-search functional, dual energy functional, and representability questions.\cite{Capelle2006,KvaalEkstromTealeHelgaker2014} The Kohn--Sham construction in the stricter sense begins only when this noninteracting framework is coupled back to the interacting one through the decomposition of the exact universal functional.
+A similar compression occurs on the noninteracting side.
+In many standard presentations, noninteracting structure enters only when the Kohn--Sham equations are introduced.
+Before constructing the Kohn--Sham auxiliary description of the interacting problem, however, one may formulate the exact noninteracting theory itself in ensemble variational form, with its own source-side energy, fixed-density constrained-search functional, Legendre--Fenchel duality, and representability structure.\cite{ Capelle2006,KvaalEkstromTealeHelgaker2014} The Kohn--Sham construction in the stricter sense begins when the exact value-level decomposition is combined with a compatible noninteracting supporting-potential realization at the same density.